kildom/zerotier-management-action/README.md

 wait_for: '[name^=Build server] [name^=Build server] [name^=Build server]'
 ```

-As a result, you will get IP addresses of three server with name starting with `Build server`.
+In the `wait_for_addresses` output, you will get three IP addresses of servers which names start with `Build server`.

 Detailed syntax description is in the [Expression syntax details](docs/selectors.md).